Andytonglove/Map-data-inspection-system-prototype/README.md

 ## Information

-> Using Java, developed in VSCode, built in Maven, by Guan, Doing.
+> Using Java, developed in VSCode, built in Maven-web, by Guan, Doing.
 > Github: https://github.com/Andytonglove/Map-data-inspection-system-prototype